tengge1/ShadowEditor/README.md

 2. Fix the bug of renderer size error.
 (It causes smoke shrink when the scene plays which contains a smoke component)
 3. Fix the bug of water component error, due to the upgrade of three.js.
 4. Fix a bug that the category filter on the assets panel lists all the categories on Ubuntu.
-5. Fix bugs of listing fonts and uploading fonts.
+5. Fix bugs of listing fonts, uploading fonts and creating 3D text.

 ## v0.5.0 has Released